-Vapour Phase Hydrogen Peroxide (VPHP) is largely exploited as sterilization agent due to its biocidal activity, ranging from scientific and medical machinery to industrial applications1,2.
+Vapour Phase Hydrogen Peroxide (VPHP) is largely exploited as a sterilization agent due to its biocidal activity, and usage ranges from scientific and medical machinery to industrial applications1,2.

 For the sterilization of research and pharmaceutical isolators, VPHP cycles are generally designed in order to maintain stable hydrogen peroxide concentrations – measured in part-per-million (ppm) – in time over its microbicide, fungicide and sporicidal activity level, considered between 300 ppm up to 1200 ppm.

-Once the decontamination phase of the VPHP cycle is over, an aeration phase starts with the aim to rapidly decrease the vapour of hydrogen peroxide up to the concentration of 1 ppm.
+Once the decontamination phase of the VPHP cycle is over, an aeration phase starts to rapidly decrease the vapour of hydrogen peroxide up to a concentration of 1 ppm.
 In fact, 1 ppm has been officially defined by the National Institute of Occupational Safety and Health (NIOSH) as the daily safety value for the operators and for the exposure of the production materials3.

 Recently, several studies focused on the hydrogen peroxide residues upon the decontamination cycle and critical effects on the pharmaceutical products are now emerging.
 The oxidation of pharmaceutical molecules, the dissolution into liquid products and the adsorption within medical materials are just few consequences of the effect of sub-ppm VPHP concentrations4–6.